 As the momentum for executive coaching is increasing in India, organizations need to prepare and identify domains that can benefit by seeking help from outside experts, that is, through executive coaching and mentoring.
 At the same time companies need to take crucial steps to create a coaching culture, by developing internal leaders and managers to become mentors.

-Conclusion – While this industry is still in its early days, there is starting to build up a high demand for executive coaching in organizations today.
+Conclusion - While this industry is still in its early days, there is starting to build up a high demand for executive coaching in organizations today.
 There is also an urgent necessity to bring more structure into this emerging industry so that its foundation is strong and it can grow faster.
-Seeing the high potential of leadership & development industry in India, the future will definitely be shaped by this industry’s help.
+Seeing the high potential of the leadership & development industry in India, the future will definitely be shaped by this industry’s help.